How Does Fracking Impact Drinking Water?

 Health Effects

 Per and Polyfluoroalkyl Substances (PFAS) are a category of harmful compounds that can be found in drinking water sources across the country.
 PFAS can take hundreds of years to degrade in the environment which is why they are often referred to as ‘forever chemicals.’
-PFAS are not currently regulated at the federal level, but some states have created regulations or monitoring criteria.
-They are known to increase the risk of cancer, increase cholesterol, increase the risk of miscarriage by 80-120%, and several other negative health outcomes
+On April 10, 2024, the US EPA has announced drinking water standards to limit exposure to 6 types of PFAS chemicals.
+In addition, some states proactively created regulations or monitoring criteria prior to this.
+PFAS are known to increase the risk of cancer, increase cholesterol, increase the risk of miscarriage by 80-120%, and several other negative health outcomes

 Common health effects of Hydrochloric Acid, one of the prominent fracking chemicals, include inflammation and ulceration of the respiratory tract, pulmonary edema, lesions of the upper respiratory tract, and corrosion of mucous membranes of the esophagus and stomach.
 Fetuses and young children are the most susceptible to the adverse health effects associated with fracking chemicals.
 A 2017 study concluded that in Pennsylvania, babies of moms who live within one kilometer (3280 feet) of a fracking site have a 25% greater chance of being born underweight, than expecting mothers that live 3 kilometers (9842 feet) away.